Meet the EngSci Office

 One way you can be a part of EngSci’s external relations is by signing up to be an EngSci Ambassador in September; keep an eye on your email for application instructions!
 As an EngSci Ambassador you volunteer at recruitment and promotion events to talk to prospective students about the program and your experiences.

-Fun Fact: Christina is an EngSci 9T1 graduate in the Chemical option (unfortunately it no longer exists).
-She used to be a television documentary producer, and she likes colourful shoes.
+Fun Fact: Christina is an EngSci 9T1 graduate in the Chemical option (unfortunately it no longer exists) 😢.
+She used to be a television documentary producer for programs like CBC’s The Fifth Estate, and she likes colorful shoes.

 As manager, Diane is involved in various high-level tasks for EngSci.
-Just one example of the crucial logistical work she does is overseeing the schedules for first and second year EngScis.
-Diane also manages the finances and the human resources of the Division.
-She also helps support students that participate in the ESROP program, students that become TAs, and students that work for the EngSci Office at any time (as GEARS leaders, for example).
+Diane manages the finance, human resources and operational needs of the Division.
+She works with the EngSci Club, and also helps support students that participate in the ESROP program, students that become TAs, and students that work for the EngSci Office at any time (as GEARS leaders, for example).
 An additional way she’ll directly work with you is when you submit a reimbursement form for a course project.

 Fun Fact: Diane enjoys playing board games, video games, and going on roller coasters with her kids.